 Why is microservice development a good choice for eCommerce?

-eCommerce stores need to be more agile to adapt to market changes, new technologies, and changing customer requirements.
+eCommerce stores need to be more agile to adapt to market changes, new technologies, and changing customer expectations.
 Microservices architecture enables them to do just that, along with the bonus of using APIs to connect third-party systems and extend their eCommerce platform.
 Microservices make scaling an eCommerce system much easier and can yield better performance.

 The microservices architecture gives eCommerce companies some benefits:

 - Reduced complexity – developers may keep things simple and implement new technologies quickly

 First, you need to identify the business’s needs and objectives.
 What are your primary goals for the eCommerce website?
 What services and features do you need?
 What kind of scalability do you plan for?
 You need to understand the business’s unique needs and goals to develop a microservices architecture tailored to your specific needs and business functionality.

 Once you have identified the business’s needs, you can start software engineering – designing the microservices architecture.
 You should begin by breaking down the application into distinct, independent services.
 It will allow you to develop and deploy each service independently and quickly.
 You should also look at the data models to ensure that services can communicate with each other and that data can be stored and accessed efficiently.